julianes10/ipaem/README.md

 # ipaem
 Small project to manage home devices exploring IPA technologies

+So far, the idea is having config file to trigger actions besides default actions from GA.
+In the config file will be possible run external commands, give feedback sound, etc

+## Instalation
+Follow requirements.txt instruction to install from a vanilla raspbian without desktop.

+Download or clone this repo and: cd ipaem/install sudo ./install local cd /opt/ipaem/install sudo ./setupService.sh
+It setup two services ipaemg (tuned google assistant app) and ipaems (snowboy alternatives hot words) Config files are in /etc/ipaem/ you can custome it

+## Source code walkthrough
+TODO, complete¡¡¡

+### Install dir
+Stuff for deploying the software and create a service
+### gaIpadispacher
+Python scripts based on google assistant sdk that process and triggger actions using ga and the config file.
+RESTapi available.

+### snowboyHotwords
+Python scripts based on snowboy demo, it detects hotwords and RESTapi to communicate to previous service to start ga conversation or trigger directly actions.

+### etc
+Example of config file.
+It will be copy to /etc/ipaem when deploy the software

 ## Benchmark study
 Quick analysis trying to see what is the state of the art at september 2017
 Disclaimer: if something is incorrect bellow, just consider that the trial consist basically in 4-6 hours...